meduketto/iksemel-rust/DESIGN.md

 Note that the cursor editing functions have a idiomatic `Result` return type as their failures almost always require short cutting the chain, and then exiting from the containing function.

+### XPath

+XPath is a kitchen sink language, trying to pack too much into a simple query string.
+Its data model has incompatible changes across the versions.
+Despite all the shortcomings, its basic filtering syntax is workable, and better than inventing a new one.

+Iksemel Document API tries to make XPath axis traversals and various predicate filterings easy to program.
+That way, we can implement similar queries in a better language.

+But a string query is sometimes useful too.
+That is why the `ikspath` tool is provided.
+It implements a basic subset of XPath syntax.
+Underlying implementation of XPath parsing and execution is shipped as a part of the library crate, but not necessarily at the same quality level or complies with the similar standards as the rest of the library.
+This might change in the future, but it is unlikely that any complicated features of XPath will be supported.